• Skip to primary navigation

 Nien-Hui Ge

 Our research program is directed to determine how molecular structures change in time, at equilibrium and during reactions.
-Topics of current interest include: the backbone and side chain conformation of peptides and proteins, kinetics of protein folding, and local structure and dynamics of liquids
+Topics of interest include: the backbone and side chain conformation of peptides and proteins, kinetics of protein folding, mechanisms of biological enzymes, structure and orientation of components in cells and tissues.

 Steven Gross